States / Connecticut

 SystemPopulationSource waterRecent violationsRecent enforcementPublic-record flags

-Berlin Water Control CommissionCT00700215,128Surface water4637recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context
+Berlin Water Control CommissionCT00700215,128Surface water4640recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context

 Wallingford Water DepartmentCT148001137,267Surface water4414recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records

-Colchester Sewer & Water CommissionCT02800114,020Groundwater2043recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records
+Colchester Sewer & Water CommissionCT02800114,020Groundwater2143recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records

-Putnam Water Pollution Control AuthorityCT11600117,300Surface water200recent violations recorded, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context
+Putnam Water Pollution Control AuthorityCT11600117,300Surface water20144recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context

-Southington Water DepartmentCT131001143,069Surface water1856recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context
+Southington Water DepartmentCT131001143,069Surface water1638recent violations recorded, recent enforcement history, recent monitoring/reporting failures, PFAS detections in stored records, lead/copper context

-Kensington Fire DistrictCT00700117,553Surface water1221recent violations recorded, recent enforcement history, recent monitoring/reporting failures
+Kensington Fire DistrictCT00700117,553Surface water1220recent violations recorded, recent enforcement history, recent monitoring/reporting failures

-Watertown Water & Sewer AuthorityCT15300219,972Surface water1018recent violations recorded, recent enforcement history, recent monitoring/reporting failures
+Watertown Water & Sewer AuthorityCT15300219,972Surface water1016recent violations recorded, recent enforcement history, recent monitoring/reporting failures

 This is not a real-time tap-water condition determination.
 For current advisories or health guidance, consult the utility or state drinking-water program.